-Although uracil (U) formed by deamination of cytosine (C) is most harmful to cell function due to formation of $C \rightarrow$ thymine (T) transition mutations (1,2), which are the most common spontaneous mutation in cells frequently found in human tumours (3), uracil is also incorporated into DNA opposite adenine (A) through deoxyuridine triphosphate (dUTP) which has escaped dUTPase digestion (4).
+Although uracil (U) formed by deamination of cytosine (C) is most harmful to cell function due to formation of $C \rightarrow$ thymine (T) transition mutations (1.2), which are the most common spontaneous mutation in cells frequently found in human tumours (3), uracil is also incorporated into DNA opposite adenine (A) through deoxyuridine triphosphate (dUTP) which has escaped dUTPase digestion (4).
 Uracil in DNA is repaired by the base excision repair (BER) pathway (5,6) initiated by a uracil-DNA glycosylase (UDG; EC 3.2.2.27), constituting the UDG superfamily (7) sharing gross architecture and organisation of the active site.
-The major and most effective UDG for removal of uracil from nuclear DNA in human cells is hUNG2, while hUNG1 is the mitochondrial splice variant (family 1 UDG). hUNG2 is believed to be responsible for both pre-replicative removal of deaminated cytosine [U opposite guanine (G)], post-replicative removal of mis-incorporated uracil (U opposite A) at the replication fork, as well as removal of deaminated cytosine outside of replication foci.
-In contrast, hSMUG1 (human single-strand-selective mono-functional UDG; family 3 UDG) (8) has been proposed the role as a backup UDG in the absence of hUNG (9).
-Additionally, hSMUG1 also has a broader substrate specificity removing pyrimidines damaged by oxidation like 5-hydroxyuracil, 5-hydroxymethyluracil, 5-formyluracil and 5-carboxyuracil in addition to 5-fluorouracil (10-13).
+The major and most effective UDG for removal of uracil from nuclear DNA in human cells is hUNG2, while hUNG1 is the mitochondrial splice variant (family 1 UDG).
+It is believed to be responsible for both pre-replicative removal of deaminated cytosine [U opposite guanine (G)], post-replicative removal of mis-incorporated uracil (U opposite A) at the replication fork, as well as removal of deaminated cytosine outside of replication foci.
+In contrast, hSMUG1 (human single-strand-selective mono-functional UDG; family 3 UDG) (8) has been proposed the role as a backup UDG in the absence of hUNG (9), as well as it has a broader substrate specificity removing pyrimidines damaged by oxidation like 5-hydroxyuracil, 5-hydroxymethyluracil, 5-formyluracil and 5carboxyuracil in addition to 5-fluorouracil (10-13).
 Thus, hUNG exhibits a strict active site which is nearly specific for uracil while that of hSMUG1 is relaxed (14,15).
-While hUNG is upreg-
+While hUNG is upregulated during S-phase and binds to the replication clamp [PCNA (proliferating cell nuclear antigen)] to efficiently remove U opposite G (and A) before mutation fixation by the replicative polymerase, hSMUG1 is a constitutive enzyme to initiate BER in non-replicating cells (9,16).
+While hUNG rapidly leaves the apurinic/apyrimidinic (AP) site for human AP endonuclease 1 (hAPE1), hSMUG1 competes with hAPE1 for AP site-binding to slowly be replaced by hAPE1 (17).
+Indeed, as opposed to hUNG and contradicting its name, hSMUG1 interacts with both DNA strands where a specific interaction with G opposite an AP site strengthen the binding (17-19).
+Especially important for higher vertebrates is the involvement of hUNG in immunoglobulin diversification (20), where many molecular details including the participation of hSMUG1 still need to be more thoroughly defined (21,22).